VGARG8/Image-Manipulation-and-Programme-Design/Readme.txt

 Limitations : For now these operations are performed on ppm file.
-We are converting images to greyscale to improve the efficiency.
+We are converting images to greyscale for improving the efficiency.

 At current project can be used in two ways one is to upload the script having command related to operations to be performed on image.
-Second, one can use menu driven console based method as well.
+Second, one can use menu-driven console based method as well.

 The script files used for our image are located in Res folder: scriptfile.txt and scriptfile2.txt.
 All the required images, ppm files, script files are in Res folder.